chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 So in the end I went with a Nikon D4s with 70-200mm f2.8 lens and my iPhone 12 Pro Max.

 ### Day 1: Getting to the beginning
 On Monday morning February 9th it was time to go!
-The five of us going on the trip would travel in the pick-up truck.
+The 5 of us going on the trip would travel in the pick-up truck.
 Two others would join for getting us to the dropoff point: Emy as the pick-up driver and Yaf as the "when a tree has fallen in the road I will fix it" specialist, who would take a motorbike and ride in front of us.

 ![Emy front of the bike, Armand to the right, and some unknowns](../assets/sanghaforest/IMG_6315.jpg)